hawk-aj/CNN-based-interactive-digit-recognition/README.md

-a digit recognizer using a deeplearning model trained on the mnist dataset
+An interactive digit recognizer that produces predictions using a Covolutional Neural Network Model trained on the MNIST dataset.

-to run you must have python with tensorflow installed

-download the folder

-run gui.py
+The gui implementation was done using tkinter and presents a space to draw, the program generates a prediction which is then displayed along with the confidence score.